 This is an older blog post, you will find one on more recent data here

-Later this week I will have a new post on North Dakota, which just released June production.
+Early next week we will have a new post on North Dakota, which will soon release June production data.

 Production data is subject to revisions.
 For these presentations, I used data gathered from the sources listed below.